yang1688899/CarND-Behavioral-Cloning-P3/writeup_template.md

 The final step was to run the simulator to see how well the car was driving around track one.
 There were a few spots where the vehicle fell off the track... to improve the driving behavior in these cases, I ....

 At the end of the process, the vehicle is able to drive autonomously around the track without leaving the road.

+First use a convolution neural network model similar to the LeNet architecture, just wanted to see how this architecture going to perform on such problem.
+After I split my image and steering angle data into a training and validation set.
+I train my model with the training data and found that above 5 epoch the squared error on the validation set start to increase instead of decrease.
+This indicated that I must overfitting my data.
+So I add 3 dropout layer between the e fully connected layer.

 ####2.
 Final Model Architecture